St George's Cathedral, Perth: Ascalon

 On 15 June 2009, after a 12-month submission and selection process, the chapter of St George's Cathedral commissioned Marcus Canning and Christian de Vietri to create a contemporary sculpture on the theme of St George and the Dragon for the cathedral grounds.

 Named "Ascalon" after the lance used by St George to slay the dragon, the artwork aims “to evoke a sense of righteous power and victory over a force of darkness and oppression”.

 The blessing of Ascalon took place on 3 April 2011.

 Precinct

+The Deanery, which adjoins the cathedral on the corner of Pier Street, was built in 1859.
+The deanery gardens were completed in October 2017 and is the final link to the Cathedral Precinct.

+The Burt Memorial Hall was completed in 1918.

 The Cadogan Song School was built between February 2016 and August 2017 and is located between the cathedral and the hall, and to the west of the deanery.
 The building serves as a home to the St George's Cathedral Choir and Consort.

-The 1917 Burt Memorial Hall was refurbished with upgraded facilities and a new roof between 2012 and 2014.
-The hall was reopened and rededicated at Evensong on 20 July 2014.

-The 1859 deanery, which adjoins the cathedral on the corner of Pier Street, had external restoration work in 2010 and 2011 and a much needed upgrade on the internal fabric in 2017.
-The deanery gardens were completed in October 2017 and is the final link to the Cathedral Precinct.